andrehrferreira/dek-CLI/README.md

 ?
 Do you want to use DEK skeleton?
 Yes
 ?
 Do you want to install components for development mode?
 Yes ?
 Do you want to install Webpack to optimize your frontend?
 Yes ?
-Select plugins for your project: MongoDB, Redis
+Select plugins for your project: mongoDB, redis
 ?
 Do you want to install some frontend framework?
 ```